Greg Jones is a seasoned instructional designer, trainer, facilitator, and speaker.

 Tell me a little about your design philosophy.

-I’ve seen a lot of training that’s focused information participants can’t figure out how to use.
+I’ve seen a lot of training that includes information participants can’t figure out how to use.
 For me, it’s all about the practical.
 My purpose or intention is to create an experience people feel is relevant, useful, and again, practical – something they can start doing the minute they walk out the door, if not earlier.

 You do a lot of training and with senior executives, why do think that particular audience likes working with you?